jimmynotjim/scrollnav/README.md

 # [jQuery sectionNav][1]

-A jQuery plugin to build a sticky navigation of a article’s sections with highlighting while scrolling.
+A jQuery plugin to build a sticky navigation from the content of an article.

+Check out [the homepage][1] to see it in action or [this demo][2] to get an idea of how it all works.

 ## Usage